BxCppDev/homebrew-bxtap/README.md

 $ brew install bxcppdev/bxtap/protobuf [--with-java] [--with-brew-java]
 ```

-	*Note*: Linuxbrew provides its own Protobuf formulas but they do not support Java .
+	*Note*: Linuxbrew provides its own Protobuf formulas but they do not support Java.

 * **BxJsontools**: The [BxJsontools](https://github.com/BxCppDev/bxjsontools/)
   C++ library for JSON serialization.
 Installation of the 0.2.0 version (C++11):